 Savvy servers write "Thank you" and sign their names on the backs of checks before they deliver the checks to their customers.
 These expressions of gratitude may increase the perceived friendliness of the server, which would increase tips because consumers tip friendly servers more than they do unfriendly ones.

 Expressions of server gratitude may also make customers feel obligated to earn that gratitude by leaving larger tips.
 Whatever the mechanism involved, expressions of gratitude seem likely to increase the tips servers receive.
 Bruce Rind and Prashant Bordia tested this expectation at an upscale restaurant in Philadelphia, Pennsylvania.

 A waitress conducted this study by randomly assigning her lunch customers to one of three conditions.
-On the back of the check, she wrote either nothing, "Thank you," or "Thank you" and signed her name.
-As expected, this manipulation significantly affected the size of the waitress's tips.
-She received an average tip of 16 percent when nothing was written on the back of the check and she received an average tip of 18 percent when she wrote "Thank you" on the back of the check.
+She wrote either nothing on the back of the check, "Thank you" on the back of the check, or "Thank you" and signed her name on the back of the check.
+As expected, this manipulation significantly affected the size of the waitress' tips.
+She received an average tip of 16% when nothing was written on the back of the check and she received an average tip of 18% when she wrote "Thank you" on the back of the check.
 Adding her signature to the thanks produced the same level of tips as the thanks alone.

-Since there is little downside to expressions of gratitude, you should always write "Thank you" or some comparable message on the backs of your checks.
+Since there is little downside to expressions of gratitude, you should always write "Thank you," or some comparable message, on the backs of your checks.
 To avoid time pressures during busy shifts, you can write these messages on your checks before customers arrive.
 Doing so will only take a few minutes of your time and should increase your tip income.